dritsema/mamp/VirtualHosts.md

 </VirtualHost>
 ```

+**Note:** Be sure to update your username and path in `multisite.local` to your situation.

+The first entry points to the default web site, which will also work as a catch-all host for any virtual host that wasn't defined anywhere else.
+The second entry points instead to the ~/Sites/multisite.local folder.
 This `VirtualHost` configuration allows me to access my site from *http://multisite.local* for local development.

 Then restart Apache: